Characteristic classes of affine varieties and Plucker formulas for affine morphisms

 \subsection{Affine characteristic classes}

-Multisingularity theory is based on characteristic classes, and the proof of the aformentioned results will be based on {\it affine characteristic classes} of subvarieties of a complex torus, taking values in the affine cohomology ring $C$. \begin{theor} For every algebraic set $V\subset\CC^n$, the Schwarz-MacPherson characteristic classes of $V$ in the toric compactifications of $\CC^n$ converge to a certain class in $C$: there exists a class in $C$, whose restriction to the cohomology of every sufficiently rich toric compactification $X$ equals the Schwarz-MacPherson characteristic class of $V$ in $X$. \end{theor} See the original papers \cite{mcph} and \cite{sch82} and e.g. a survey \cite{alufC} for the background on Schwarz-MacPherson classes. \begin{defin} The limit in Theorem \ref{th00} is called the {\it affine characteristic class} of $V$ and will be denoted by $[V]$. \end{defin} This class inherits nice functorial properties of the Schwarz-MacPherson classes: e.g. $[U\cap V]+[U\cup V]=[U]+[V]$ and $[U\cap gV]=[U][V]$ for a generic $g\in\CC^n$.
-Denoting the codimension $i$ component of $[V]$ by $[V]_i$, we have $[V]_n=e(V),\; [V]_i=0$ for $i<\codim V$, and $[V]_{\codim V}$ is the fundamental class of $V$ in $C$. \begin{exa} The formal rational function $\frac{N_1\ldots N_k}{(N_1+1)\ldots(N_k+1)}$ of the Newton polytopes of the polynomials $f_1,\ldots,f_k$, which was considered in \cite{khov0} and in subsequent literature in relation to the nondegenerate complete intersection $f_1=\ldots=f_k=0$ in a complex torus, turns out to equal the affine characteristic class of this complete intersection (when evaluated in the affine cohomology ring), see Examples \ref{trophyp} and \ref{kbkex} for more details. \end{exa}
+Multisingularity theory is based on characteristic classes, and the proof of the aformentioned results will be based on {\it affine characteristic classes} of subvarieties of a complex torus, taking values in the affine cohomology ring $C$. \begin{theor} For every algebraic set $V\subset\CC^n$, the Schwarz-MacPherson characteristic classes of $V$ in the toric compactifications of $\CC^n$ converge to a certain class $\alpha\in C$: there exists a toric compactification $X_0\supset\CC^n$ such that the restriction of $\alpha$ to the cohomology of every richer smooth toric compactification $X\mapsto X_0$ is Poincare dual to the Schwarz-MacPherson characteristic class of $V$ in $X$. \end{theor} See the original papers \cite{mcph} and \cite{sch82} and e.g. a survey \cite{alufC} for the background on Schwarz-MacPherson classes. \begin{defin} The limit in Theorem \ref{th00} is called the {\it affine characteristic class} of $V$ and will be denoted by $\langle V\rangle$. \end{defin} This class inherits nice functorial properties of the Schwarz-MacPherson classes: e.g. $\langle U\cap V\rangle+\langle U\cup V\rangle=\langle U\rangle+\langle V\rangle$ and $\langle U\cap gV\rangle=\langle U\rangle\langle V\rangle$ for a generic $g\in\CC^n$.
+Denoting the codimension $i$ component of $\langle V\rangle$ by $\langle V\rangle_i$, we have $\langle V\rangle_n=e(V),\; \langle V\rangle_i=0$ for $i<\codim V$, and $\langle V\rangle_{\codim V}$ is the fundamental class of $V$ in $C$. \begin{exa} The formal rational function $\frac{N_1\ldots N_k}{(N_1+1)\ldots(N_k+1)}$ of the Newton polytopes of the polynomials $f_1,\ldots,f_k$, which was considered in \cite{khov0} and in subsequent literature in relation to the nondegenerate complete intersection $f_1=\ldots=f_k=0$ in a complex torus, turns out to equal the affine characteristic class of this complete intersection (when evaluated in the affine cohomology ring), see Examples \ref{trophyp} and \ref{kbkex} for more details. \end{exa}